 At the conclusion of the investigation, a designated College administrator will meet with the Complainant and discuss the written report and inform him/her of the next steps in the process.

 The designated college administrator will contact the Respondent and review the written report and explain the next steps in the process.

 The results of the investigation will be forwarded to the appropriate administrator.
-The administrator will then forward the report to the Honor Board or the Discrimination Complaint Review Committee (DCRC) for review and any action deemed appropriate in accordance with the procedures of each.
+The administrator will then forward the report to the Honor Board or the Discrimination Dispute Review Committee (DDRC) for review and any action deemed appropriate in accordance with the procedures of each.

 All members of the Washington College community are advised that retaliation against anyone for filing a complaint of discrimination or harassment or for participating in an investigation of discrimination or harassment is strictly prohibited by law and by College policy.